dmrom7/geogbrowns/content/tool-cards/browns_maintenance/index.md

 ---
 title: Browns Maintenance tool
 summary: "Broken light, tap or cracked window?
-Use this site to report any facility issues and brakage."
+Use this site to report any facility issues and brakage.
+NOTE: If you don't currently have a HPT contract, you will not be allowed to report maintanance issues through this system.
+Please aproach one of our PGR Reps or any student who has HPT contract with the issue to report maintenance issues correctly."
 tags:
 - Browns Documents
 date: